graphql/graphiql/packages/graphiql-toolkit/README.md

 General purpose library as a dependency of GraphiQL.

-Part of the GraphiQL 2.0.0 initiative.
+A core dependency of the GraphiQL 2.0.0 initiative.

 ## Docs